Living with Urban Gulls

 Things You Can Do

 • Do not drop litter or food scraps.
-This is an offence, and you may be liable to a penalty.

 • Avoid feeding gulls.
 This encourages them to congregate and cause annoyance to neighbours.